Accounting (BA/BS)

 ACTG 470Federal Taxation4

 • The 400-level courses are typically taken in the senior year.
 Upper-division accounting credits applied toward the major must be taken at the Lundquist College.
-Exceptions require explicit approval from the accounting department head.
+Exceptions require explicit approval from the Director of the School of Accounting.

 • Students pursuing the certified public accountant (CPA) designation are required to take additional course work prior to sitting for the Certified Public Accountant Examination.

-The 3+1 Accounting Pathway is an accelerated program for accounting majors, an opportunity for qualified incoming freshman students interested in accounting to complete within four years the bachelor’s degree in accounting concurrently with the master of accounting degree.
+The 3+1 Accounting Pathway is an accelerated program for accounting majors, an opportunity for qualified incoming freshman students interested in accounting to complete their bachelor’s degree and master of accounting degree within four years.
 Through an evaluation of college-ready credits (e.g., Advanced Placement and International Baccalaureate programs), high-achieving students are fast-tracked for admission to the Lundquist College of Business one full year before their contemporaries.
 Students in this program may complete their undergraduate degree in three years, with the fourth year used to complete the master of accounting program.
 Students must submit applications for admission to the 3+1 Accounting Pathway by October 31 of the fall trimester of their freshman year.

 For more information, visit the website.
 For application information, visit the admissions website.